USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Phase 1: New Vehicle Sales
 --------------------------
-* The Consumer Module estimates both total new vehicle sales, as well as the demanded market shares of those new vehicles.
-Within that share estimation, the ability to model both EV and ICE vehicle demand and supply separately is a major part
+The Consumer Module estimates both total new vehicle sales, as well as the demanded market shares of those new vehicles.
+Within that share estimation, the ability to model both EV and ICE vehicle demand and supply separately is a major part.

 **Sales Volumes**

+The Consumer Module estimates the total new vehicles sold at the aggregated market class level.
+The vehicles the Producer Module estimates will be produced with their relevant attributes, including prices, are sent to the Consumer Module.
+As vehicles are aggregated into the appropriate market classes as identified by the user, the Consumer Module determines how many of vehicles in each category are demanded, given the Analysis Context assumptions.
-*  The full cost pass through assumption
+*   The full cost pass through assumption - is this what we assume?
+Can users change this assumption?
-*  Role of fuel consumption in the vehicle purchase decision
+*  Role of fuel consumption in the vehicle purchase decision - this reduced cost to the consumer, right?
+But it depends on how many months/years of fuel savings consumers consider in their purchase decision.
+This is something users can determine, right?

 **Sales Shares**

-* The Consumer Module allows the ability to model EV and ICE demand and supply separately.
+Though users can identify market classes within the Consumer Module, one of the significant updates to OMEGA is the ability to specifically model EV shares as responsive to the policy being analyzed.
+The method used to estimate EV shares is based on a logit curve, commonly used to estimate technology adoption over time.
+The logit curve estimation is contained within a user defined submodule, which enables users to tailor assumptions in a way that is consistent with other affected submodules within the Consumer Module.
+The relevant vehicle attributes and prices are input into the logit equation

+The

 *  How the EV/ICE share is calculated
     * user defined submodule is where the logit curve is